donovanr/plasticnet/README.md

 Tests are run automatically when commits are pushed to GitHub.
 To run the tests locally, issue `pytest` in the main project directory.

 ### Read the Docs
 Documentation config for [Sphinx](http://www.sphinx-doc.org/) + [autodoc](http://www.sphinx-doc.org/en/master/usage/quickstart.html#autodoc) lives in [docs/source/conf.py](../master/docs/source/conf.py).
+Build configs live in [.readthedocs.yml](../master/.readthedocs.yml).
-To get things to build with Read the Docs, you need to set up a virtual environment in the admin options there so that dependencies like `numpy` can be installed, and point Read the Docs to the `docs/source/rtd-requirements.txt` file.
-You should also choose the `CPython 3.x` interpreter.
+In the Read the Docs admin pane, you should choose the `CPython 3.x` interpreter.

 Docs are generated automatically when commits are pushed to GitHub.
 To generate the docs locally, from the main project directory, use

 ```
 sphinx-build -b html docs/source docs/build
 ```

-You may have to create `docs/build` if it doesn't exist yet.

 ### Pre-Commit Hooks
-Pre-commit hooks are configured in [.pre-commit-config.yaml](../master/.pre-commit-config.yaml), and need to be set up (once) with `pre-commit install`.  [pre-commit](https://pre-commit.com/) itself can be installed with `pip`.
+Pre-commit hooks are configured in [.pre-commit-config.yaml](../master/.pre-commit-config.yaml), and need to be set up (once) with `pre-commit install`.
+[pre-commit](https://pre-commit.com/) itself can be installed with `pip`.

 The pre-commit hooks we use are:
 - [Black](https://black.readthedocs.io/en/stable/) for formatting, with the default settings